SamRaposo/SamRaposo/README.md

 - Run the test.py         "python test.py"

 ## Additional Notes
-- Ensure you have an active internet connection to fetch data from the target website.
 - You can Customize it conform on your needs or use it in his current state.

 ## Contributors